 The term neuromyelitis optica spectrum disorder (NMOSD) is also used to describe this condition 9.

-NMO is characterized by bilateral optic neuritis either and myelitis, with blindness and paraplegia.
+NMO is characterized by bilateral optic neuritis and myelitis resulting in blindness and paraplegia.
 Although the two usually present concurrently, it is not uncommon for one to precede the other by up to several weeks 3.
 Additionally, it is now recognized that some patients present with unilateral optic nerve involvement.

 Although NMO was initially thought of as a monophasic illness, it is now evident that, as with multiple sclerosis, it is usually a relapsing-remitting disease with symptomatic events separated by many years 5.